Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Experiments and Results

-\textbf{Evaluation Metrics.} We use three metrics to evaluate the performance: PSNR, Structural Similarity Index (SSIM), and Mean Absolute Error (MAE).
-Since the MRI data has a large range of voxel intensities, we use the float type rather than the 8-bit one to calculate these metrics.
-The data range of PSNR is fixed to 0-1.
-We compare our CodeBrain with two public unified models: MMSYN \cite{chartsias2017multimodal} and MMGAN \cite{sharma2019missing}, and two recent methods: transformer-based MMT \cite{liu2023one} and diffusion-based M2DN \cite{meng2024multi}, where the latter two were implemented according to their works.
-We will release our experimental settings to establish a public benchmark for unified brain MRI imputation.
+\textbf{Evaluation Metrics.} We use three metrics to evaluate the performance: PSNR, structural similarity index (SSIM), and mean absolute error (MAE).
+We compare CodeBrain with five public unified imputation models: MMGAN \cite{sharma2019missing}, transformer-based MMT \cite{liu2023one}, diffusion-based M2DN \cite{meng2024multi}, Zhang et al. \cite{zhang2024unified}, and MMHVAE \cite{dorent2025unified}.
+We re-implemented the approaches \cite{liu2023one,meng2024multi,zhang2024unified} strictly according to their works.
+We will also release our settings to establish a public benchmark for the brain MRI imputation.